When you are living and working in Mexico, running a business or investing in Mexican real estate, you will need to engage with Mexico’s banks.

 The financial crisis of 1994-1995 caused interest rates to peak at around 110% for a time, causing widespread defaults on loans, credit cards, and mortgages, and this forced Mexico’s banks to impose a massive credit-crunch.

 The new administration’s first priority was to restructure the banking system in order to bring the crisis under some control and also tame the inflation which had become a by-product of the financial crisis and peso devaluation.

 1995-1998 The Banking Floodgates are Opened

 In the spring of 1995, the Mexican Congress approved majority ownership of Mexican banks by foreigners, but with some limitations.

 It was not until late in 1998 that the banking system was fully-opened up; a move which, quite literally, opened the floodgates and set the scene for colossal foreign investment in Mexico’s banks and banking system.

 The events which led up to the full opening of Mexico’s banking system in December 1998 shaped the banking system present in Mexico today.

 Foreign banks that hitherto had bought significant minority stakes in Mexican banks moved swiftly to increase those stakes until they gained full control of the Mexican banking institutions of which they were already stakeholders.
 By 2002, every major bank in Mexico, with the exception of Banorte, was owned and controlled by foreign banking interests.

 The foreign banks were attracted to Mexico because of the huge potential which the banking sector represented, the under-valuation of assets, and fact that Mexico’s economy was becoming increasingly integrated with that of the United States and Canada.
-All those attractions—and others—have proven to be very fruitful indeed.

 All Change – No Change?